 Elder Care and Adult Care Mediation Practice Areas

-Disputes over providing care for disabled or incapacitated adults increase annually.
+Disputes over providing care for frail elders and disabled or incapacitated adults increase annually.
 Most caregivers are unpaid family members.
 Paid or unpaid, touchy, quarrelsome conflicts arise.
 Adding the exhaustion and stress of caregivers “sandwiched” between caring for adults and children it is easy to see how problems can seem unsolvable.
 Our mediator helps you and your care team make peace.

 Mediating Adult Care Issues of All Kinds

 Legal, ethical, cultural, and moral conflicts complicate caregiving for adults.
 People’s beliefs differ, even within the same families.
 Disagreements about what is right, useful, or affordable are common.
 Accountability challenges (actions done, not done, or refused) frustrate many.
 Care recipients may not get what they need, much less want.
 Resentments build, communications crumble, and recipients suffer.
 Gale Allison helps people in conflict customize solutions respecting recipients’ rights.
 Her special training in resolving Adult and Elder care disputes assures settlements to which everyone can agree.

 Adult and Elder care conflicts are different from other mediated issues.
 With her goal to help people communicate about difficult topics, settle their differences, and make peace, Ms. Allison's training and experience make her the perfect mediator for Adult Care disputes like:

 - In-Home vs. Nursing Home, or other residential institution